FredHutch/coop/_posts/2021-04-05-rnaseq-announce.md

  - training
 ---

+> **Announcement:** Pilot testing of these courses has been cancelled.
+> Course materials will remain publicly available,
+> though completion of them will be delayed.

 We are pleased to announce pilot testing for a new course series on RNAseq analysis!

 The fredhutch.io training program has previously focused largely on teaching general skills in data and computing,